-Course Title Current GE & WR Request Status
+Course Title Current Request Status

+GE & WR

 ART 1010C Non-Major Photography H, D Tabled

-IDH 3931 The Humanities and Social H, E2 Approved E2,
+IDH 3931 The Humanities and Social Change H, E2 Approved E2, Deny H

-Change Deny H GMT 4110 Literature and Culture of Byzantium H, E6 Approved RUT 3506 Creative Lives: Writers, Artists H, N Denied RUT 3101 Russian Masterpieces H, N Denied
+GMT 4110 Literature and Culture of Byzantium H, E6 Approved

+RUT 3506 Creative Lives: Writers, Artists H, N Denied

+RUT 3101 Russian Masterpieces H, N Denied

-ART1010C - Tabled for next meeting to continue discussion with faculty.
+ART1010C - Tabled for next meeting to continue discussion with faculty

-GMT4110:
+GMT4110

 Group liked how General Education was assessed, and this is clearly a Humanities course asking for Humanities designation.
 No issues with word count request.

-- Motion to approve.
+Motion to approve.
+Motion seconded.
+Motion Carried.

-- Motion seconded.

-- Motion carried.

-IDH3931 Humanities and Social Change specifically (not all IDH 3931 sections):
+IDH3931- Humanities and Social Change specifically (not all IDH 3931 sections)

-- Gordon Rule 2000 it seems that students do not write more than 2000 words.
+- Gordon Rule 2000 does not look like they do too much more than 2000.
 But all literature courses write 2-3 essays.
-Since it is NOT a writing course, is that an issue? - The Committee raised concerns regarding: - o 30% of grade is from a 5-8 minute group presentation. - Concern regarding how essays were to be evaluated in terms of learning outcomes. - Questions regarding the methodology for grading of essays. - The Committee discussed how to evaluate General Education based upon the group assignment. - How would individual students be assessed? - Policy is that only 50% of evaluated coursework must be graded on an individual basis. (?)

-Procedural questions: Could this be conditionally approved?
-How strict should the Committee in regards to approval/denial?

-• Committee Member: the committee should not be a gatekeeper.
-The Committee should instead be working to improve the General Education program.
+It is NOT a writing course, is that an issue? - Concerns raised that 30% of grade was from a 5-8 minute presentation by group. - Some expressed concern about how the essays were to be evaluated in terms of learning outcomes. - There were some questions about the methodology for grading the essays - There was discussion about how to evaluate General Education based upon the group assignment.
+How would individual students be assessed? - Policy is only 50% have to meet the individually assignment requirement. - Procedural question: could this be conditionally approved?
+How strict do we want to be on approve/deny?
+Julian: I would rather the committee not be a gatekeeper.
+We should instead be working to help improve the General education program.

-Primary Concerns of Committee: There was not enough information submitted to evaluate the student's learning in the course.

-- Too much of assessed work appears to be class participation and group assignments. - Motion to recycle: - Propose making it a 3 credit course (including additional coursework to help).
-Mark Law has encouraged 1-2 credit courses to allow students to select them between courses in full-time schedules.
+- Group's Primary concern: there was not enough information submitted to evaluate the student's learning in the course.
+Too much appears to be class participation and group work. - Motion to recycle: Propose making it a 3 credit course (including additional coursework to help).
+Mark Law has encouraged 1-2 credit courses to allow students to pick them up between courses in full-time schedules.
 Question: How regularly will course be taught?
-If not often enough, will it be a waste of our time to recycle?

-- Since it is for spring ONLY, many members felt the committee should not recycle it. - The Committee should find a way to make a decision, it is bad precedent to approve since registration is already in progress. - Motion did not get voted upon. - Motion to approve for Writing Requirement contingent on handbook submission, and deny for H for failing to demonstrate SLOs for Humanities. - This course needs to be presented to Committee again for H designation. - Committee: A common definition for academic rigor needs to be discussed by the Committee. - Motion seconded. - Motion carried.
+If not often enough, it will it be a waste of our time to recycle.
+Since it is for spring ONLY, many felt the committee should not recycle it.
+We should find a way to make a decision on it.
+Bad precedent to approve since registration is already in progress.
+Motion did not get voted upon. - Motion to approve for Writing Requirement contingent on handbook submission, and deny for H for failing to demonstrate SLOs for Humanities.
+Will need to bring the course back to Committee for H designation.
+From assessment perspective (SLO), unsure how to make sure it meets H requirement.
+Group: we may need to discuss a common definition for academic rigor.
+This often comes up, and it feels like we are comparing different things.
+Motion seconded.
+Motion carried.